Mr Paul Hooper – Chair of Governors

 I’m a born-and-bred Salisbury boy, who still lives in the city, but also owns and runs a Fire and Security company based in Southampton.
 I’ll always be sports mad, either playing or watching; and I still (just) manage to continue to captain a local cricket team.
 A practicing Catholic, who is married with three beautiful daughters; with the two eldest currently attending the school.
 As a former pupil of St Joseph’s myself, I’ve always wanted to give something back to the school which gave me so much as a young man growing up.

-I’ve been a Governor at the School for two years now, and it is a real delight to work with my fellow Governors, members of staff and pupils at the school.
+I’ve been a Governor at the School for several years now, and it is a real delight to work with my fellow Governors, members of staff and pupils at the school.
 It is a wonderful, warm and caring community where everyone is made to feel special and valued.
 The dedication of the Head Teacher and Senior Leadership Team has impressed and inspired us so much; it drives us on to help play our own part in helping the school reach even higher excellence that its strengths and potential deserve.

 Reverend Deacon Steve Godwin